ApprenticeAI/frapy/docs/topics/api.rst

 .. attribute:: SETTINGS_PRIORITIES

-    Dictionary that sets the key name and priority level of the default settings priorities used in Scrapy.
+    Dictionary that sets the key name and priority level of the default settings priorities used in Frapy.

     Each item defines a settings entry point, giving it a code name for identification and an integer priority.
 Greater priorities take more